 Man washing the windshield of his car

-Deductibles are an important part of your home and car insurance policies.
+Deductibles are an important part of your insurance policies.
 When you have an insurance claim, your deductible is the amount of money you would pay for repairs to your home or car before your insurance would start paying.

 How does a deductible work?

-Then, if something happens to your home or car that’s covered by your policy, you’ll file an insurance claim.
+Then, if something happens that’s covered by your policy, you’ll file an insurance claim.
 Once your claim is approved, your insurance company will take your deductible amount out of the total payout of your claim.
+You can always talk to an agent if you have questions about your insurance policy's deductible.

 Car insurance deductible example*